saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 3. On the **Point-to-site** configuration page, set the following configuration:

    - **Address pool (1)**: Add a private IP address range that you want to use.
-The address space must be in one of the following address blocks, but should not overlap the address space used by the VNet.
+The address space must be in one of the following address blocks but should not overlap the address space used by the VNet.
      - `10.0.0.0/8` - This means an IP address range from 10.0.0.0 to 10.255.255.255
      - `172.16.0.0/12` - This means an IP address range from 172.16.0.0 to 172.31.255.255
      - `192.168.0.0/16` - This means an IP address range from 192.168.0.0 to 192.168.255.255